-Don't wait until you have all your ducks in a row

-and your systems and data are perfect, to start
+Don't wait until you have all your ducks in a row and your systems and data are perfect to start tracking KPIs.
+Practice "raging incrementalism."

-things will immediately change.
+Once you start reviewing management reports, things will immediately change.
 Just getting started will change how managers think and act, because what management monitors gets done.